This post may contain paid links to my personal recommendations that help to support the site!

 What is the difference between a Data Analyst and a Business Intelligence Analyst?

-The goal of a data analyst is to solve complex problems within an organization by breaking them down into quantitative values and analyzing data for trends that can be used for optimization.
+To solve complex problems within an organization by breaking them down into quantitative values.

 However, I would say that not all the aspects can be covered within such a limited space.